Equivariant instanton homology: Periodic homological algebra

 If so desired, we may thus view this filtration as inducing a $(\mathbb Z/2N,\mathbb Z)$-bigraded spectral sequence $E^r_{[s],t}$, with $[s] \in \mathbb Z/2N$.
 This may be pictured as a cylinder, where differentials wrap around.

 If we have a map $f: \widetilde C \to \widetilde C'$ of unrolled complexes, compatible with a periodic filtration of each, it induces a map of the spectral sequences $E^r_{s,t}$.
 We would like to know when we can check that the map $f$ is a quasi-isomorphism from the corresponding fact about the $E^2$ page of this spectral sequence.
-Because the `unrolled' spectral sequence $E^r_{s,t}$ (considered with $(\mathbb Z, \mathbb Z)$-bigrading, $8\mathbb Z$-periodic in the first grading) is a whole-plane spectral sequence, it is difficult to prove and often false that the $E^\infty$ page actually \emph{calculates} the homology groups.
-However, as long as the periodic filtration is \emph{complete}, we at least still know from Theorem \ref{ssConvergence} that we may detect quasi-isomorpshisms from isomorphisms on the $E^2$ page; further, if the spectral sequence degenerates on some finite page, we may indeed calculate the associated graded homology groups from the $E^\infty$ page.
+Because the `unrolled' spectral sequence $E^r_{s,t}$ (considered with $(\mathbb Z, \mathbb Z)$-bigrading, $2N\mathbb Z$-periodic in the first grading) is a whole-plane spectral sequence, it is difficult to prove and often false that the $E^\infty$ page actually \emph{calculates} the homology groups.
+However, as long as the periodic filtration is \emph{complete, exhaustive, and Hausdorff}, we at least still know from Proposition \ref{ssComparison} that we may detect quasi-isomorphisms from isomorphisms on the $E^2$ page; further, if the spectral sequence degenerates on some finite page, we may indeed calculate the associated graded homology groups from the $E^\infty$ page.

-Now let $A$ be a bounded, non-negatively graded dg-algebra satisfying Poincar\'e duality of degree $n$, as in Section \ref{borel}.
-Let $M$ be a right dg-$A$-module, graded over $\mathbb Z/2N$, equipped with a complete periodic filtration; suppose that the associated graded $A$-module $F_p \tilde M/F_{p-1} \tilde M$ is bounded.
+Now let $A$ be a bounded, non-negatively graded dg-algebra satisfying Poincar\'e duality of degree $n$, as in Chapter \ref{borel}.
+Let $M$ be a right dg-$A$-module, graded over $\mathbb Z/2N$, equipped with a complete, exhaustive, and Hausdorff periodic filtration.

 We would like to apply the constructions of the previous sections to construct `equivariant homology' complexes $C^\bullet_A(M)$, with corresponding periodic filtrations.
 The clear thing to try is to pass to the unfolded complex $\tilde M$ and consider the corresponding complexes $C^\bullet_A(\tilde M)$.
-However, because $\tilde M$ is unbounded in both directions, these filtrations are not complete; $BA$ has elements in arbitrarily large degrees, which by pairing with elements of $\tilde M$ in arbitrarily low filtration may contribute a sequence of nonzero elements of $C^\bullet_A(\tilde M)$ of arbitrarily low filtration but fixed degree.
-The spectral sequence will not converge to its homology, but to its completion's.
+However, because $\tilde M$ is unbounded in both directions, these filtrations are no longer complete: $BA$ has elements in arbitrarily large degrees, which by pairing with elements of $\tilde M$ in arbitrarily low filtration may contribute a sequence of nonzero elements of $C^\bullet_A(\tilde M)$ of arbitrarily low filtration but fixed degree.
+The spectral sequence will not converge to its homology, but to its full completion's, as in Remark \ref{rmk:completion}.\\